AdaCore/ada-spark-rfcs/considered/rfc-saclar-initialization-checks.md

 end;
 ```

-The read of `X` at the end of the declare block in the follwoing snippet is
+The read of `X` at the end of the declare block in the following snippet is
 valid however, as it can be statically determined that the body of the loop is
 executed at least once.